Positive Parenting Solutions by Amy McCready is one of the most popular and successful parenting classes out there.

 A choice around a task that has to be done gives a child a feeling of control.

-If you’ve heard enough of me wittering on and would like to hear from Amy herself then check out her free trail class by clicking on the image below.
+If you’ve heard enough of me wittering on and would like to hear from Amy herself, then check out her free trial class by clicking on the image below.